Robpol86/iina-file-name-search/README.md

-# iina-plugin-poc
+# iina-file-name-search

-Proof of concept plugin for the IINA video player
+Search file names on the internet.

 ## Usage